stepf/dotfiles/README.md

 # Dotfiles

-Unless this repository has unexpectedly gone viral overnight, you probably asked me for my configuration during pair programming.
+Unless this repository has unexpectedly gone viral overnight, you probably asked me for bits of my configuration during pair programming.
 Please cherrypick anything you need!

 A little bit of context: I went from over-customization to a more light-weight approach.
 Wherever possible, all dotfiles use default settings and builtins instead of frameworks and plugins.